ntlinh16/elmerfs-eval/README.md

 The `create_combs_queue()` function generates combinations of the following parameters: iteration, latency and benchmarks.

-The `setup_env()` function performs (1) the provisioning process to makes a reservation for the required infrastructure; and (2) configuring the provisioned hosts by deploying a Kubernetes cluster and AntidoteDB clusters; and then elmerfs is install on hosts which run AntidoteDB instances.
+The `setup_env()` function performs (1) the provisioning process to makes a reservation for the required infrastructure; and (2) configuring the provisioned hosts by deploying a Kubernetes cluster and AntidoteDB clusters; and then elmerfs is installed on hosts which run AntidoteDB instances.

 The `run_exp_workflow()` takes one combination as the input and performs the following steps:
 1. Clean the experiment environment on related nodes